lucent-mc/docs/content/02 Packs/1. Lucent Optimizations/Content.md

 We deliberately chose not to include Noisium.
 In benchmarks with multiple terrain generation mods, Noisium came out slightly worse than only running C2ME, and it consistently increases idle MSPT.

 ![C2ME + Noisium Benchmark - YouTube](https://youtu.be/51mgNQivwVY)

+[^1]: This mod is a library mod, which means that it doesn't add content itself but is used as a dependency or API by other mods.